 Skip to main content

 BigQuery is Google Cloud’s fully managed, serverless data warehouse that enables super-fast SQL queries.
-Cargo’s native integration with BigQuery allows you to use it as your system of records—powering data models, plays, and automated workflows with the scale and speed of Google’s infrastructure.
+Cargo’s native integration with BigQuery allows you to connect your data warehouse, create data models, and execute SQL operations directly in your workflows.

 How to set up BigQuery